Search

 The best part of the Gesher Special Needs Program is the close bond that is shared by the participants with each other and with the staff.
 You are welcome to visit us and be a part of our activities.

-All interested potential members can try Gesher Special Needs Program for a three-day trial period with their parent(s) or caregiver.
+All interested potential members can try Gesher Inclusion Program for a three-day trial period with their parent(s) or caregiver.

 Special Olympics provides year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities.
 Those activities give these individuals continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendships.